st4lk/ssl_tools/README.md

     Exsisting certificate(s) will be searched in `output/acme/live` folder.

+    To list existing certificates, use `make acme-show-known-certs` command.

     If existing certificate will not expire soon (30 days), then it will not be renewed.

     To force renewal use: